GnuCash

 Main Features of GnuCash

-• Multi-account support: GnuCash allows users to manage multiple accounts, including checking, savings, credit card, and investment accounts.
+• Support for multiple accounts, including checking, savings, credit cards, and investments

 Installation Guide